-The meeting was brought to a close by the IPU Secretary General, Mr. Anders Johnsson, and the President of the IPU Group of the Grand National Assembly of Turkey, Ms. Fazilet Çiğlik, MP.
-They both thanked participants and encouraged them to take home and share with colleagues the main messages of the meeting.
-Participants were also invited to follow closely the UN conference and attend as many of its side events as possible.
+The meeting was brought to a close by the IPU Secretary General and the President of the Turkish IPU Group, Ms. Fazilet Çiğlik, MP.
+They thanked participants and encouraged them to take home and share with colleagues the main messages of the meeting.
+Participants were also invited to follow the UN conference closely and attend as many of its side events as possible.